zibingala/NASA_APOD_Downloader/README.md

 # USAGE

 Two modes (Single date || Iterate through Years/Months) :
-- change booleans in line 22 or line 28
+- Change booleans in line 22 or line 28 to choose between modes
 - set dates for single download or iteration in line {23,25} && line {29,32}

 - Automatically tries to use 'hdurl' (you can uncomment line 61 for simple url)